knightjoel/amazon-lex-customerservice-workshop/05_SiteVisit/README.md

 1. Click **Build** at the top right of the page to build the bot

-1. Once the build completes, use the **Test Bot** window to test the site visit intent by typing "**I am doing an inspection at 01-01-001-01W5**".
+1. Once the build completes, use the **Test Bot** window to test the site visit intent by typing "**I am doing an inspection at 1 dash 1 dash 1 dash 1 dash w5**".
 Verify that the bot is able to detect the intent.
+The unusual format for the wellsite id is because we need to simulate the voice interface from Connect.

 	<img src="images/test-utterance-including-slot.png" alt="" width="50%">
 </details>